Jabil (NYSE:JBL) Issues Q3 2022 Earnings Guidance

-Jabil (NYSE:JBL – Get Rating) last announced its quarterly earnings data on Wednesday, March 16th.
-The technology company reported $1.68 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.47 by $0.21.
+Jabil (NYSE:JBL – Get Rating) last announced its earnings results on Wednesday, March 16th.
+The technology company reported $1.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.47 by $0.21.
+The business had revenue of $7.55 billion during the quarter, compared to analysts’ expectations of $7.44 billion.
 Jabil had a net margin of 2.63% and a return on equity of 36.62%.
-The firm had revenue of $7.55 billion during the quarter, compared to analyst estimates of $7.44 billion.
-During the same period last year, the firm posted $0.99 EPS.
-Jabil’s revenue was up 10.6% on a year-over-year basis.
-On average, analysts predict that Jabil will post 5.61 earnings per share for the current fiscal year.
+The firm’s revenue for the quarter was up 10.6% on a year-over-year basis.
+During the same quarter last year, the company posted $0.99 EPS.
+Research analysts expect that Jabil will post 6.4 EPS for the current fiscal year.

-A number of research firms have issued reports on JBL.
-StockNews.com upgraded shares of Jabil from a buy rating to a strong-buy rating in a report on Thursday.
-Bank of America raised their price target on Jabil from $73.00 to $77.00 and gave the stock a buy rating in a research report on Friday, December 17th.
-Raymond James lifted their target price on Jabil from $70.00 to $80.00 and gave the company a strong-buy rating in a report on Friday, December 17th.
-Citigroup reaffirmed a top pick rating and set a $90.00 target price on shares of Jabil in a report on Thursday, March 17th.
-Finally, The Goldman Sachs Group upgraded shares of Jabil from a neutral rating to a buy rating and increased their target price for the stock from $63.00 to $75.00 in a research report on Thursday, December 9th.
-Five research analysts have rated the stock with a buy rating and three have given a strong buy rating to the company.
-According to data from MarketBeat.com, Jabil presently has a consensus rating of Buy and an average target price of $77.14.
+A number of equities analysts have weighed in on the stock.
+Zacks Investment Research raised shares of Jabil from a hold rating to a buy rating and set a $70.00 target price for the company in a research note on Monday, March 21st.
+Citigroup reissued a top pick rating and set a $90.00 price objective on shares of Jabil in a report on Thursday, March 17th.
+The Goldman Sachs Group raised shares of Jabil from a neutral rating to a buy rating and raised their target price for the company from $63.00 to $75.00 in a research note on Thursday, December 9th.
+Bank of America boosted their price target on shares of Jabil from $73.00 to $77.00 and gave the stock a buy rating in a research note on Friday, December 17th.
+Finally, Raymond James lifted their target price on shares of Jabil from $70.00 to $80.00 and gave the stock a strong-buy rating in a report on Friday, December 17th.
+Five analysts have rated the stock with a buy rating and three have given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $77.14.

-In other news, CEO Michael J. Loparco sold 2,321 shares of the business’s stock in a transaction that occurred on Monday, December 27th.
-The shares were sold at an average price of $71.00, for a total value of $164,791.00.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Thomas A. Sansone sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, December 27th.
-The shares were sold at an average price of $71.25, for a total transaction of $712,500.00.
+In other Jabil news, CEO Mark T. Mondello sold 12,000 shares of the company’s stock in a transaction on Friday, February 11th.
+The shares were sold at an average price of $62.16, for a total transaction of $745,920.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Bruce Allan Johnson sold 11,000 shares of the stock in a transaction on Tuesday, January 18th.
+The shares were sold at an average price of $69.01, for a total transaction of $759,110.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 51,183 shares of company stock worth $3,502,785.
-Insiders own 2.59% of the company’s stock.
+Over the last 90 days, insiders have sold 35,000 shares of company stock valued at $2,347,430.
+Company insiders own 2.59% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-BlackRock Inc. raised its holdings in shares of Jabil by 1.1% during the 4th quarter.
-BlackRock Inc. now owns 12,313,344 shares of the technology company’s stock worth $866,242,000 after acquiring an additional 138,430 shares in the last quarter.
-Vident Investment Advisory LLC boosted its holdings in shares of Jabil by 10.8% in the 4th quarter.
-Vident Investment Advisory LLC now owns 41,731 shares of the technology company’s stock valued at $2,935,000 after acquiring an additional 4,058 shares during the last quarter.
-Forum Financial Management LP purchased a new stake in Jabil during the fourth quarter worth $228,000.
-Allianz Asset Management GmbH raised its position in Jabil by 20.6% during the fourth quarter.
-Allianz Asset Management GmbH now owns 670,352 shares of the technology company’s stock worth $47,160,000 after acquiring an additional 114,277 shares during the period.
-Finally, Parametric Portfolio Associates LLC raised its position in shares of Jabil by 11.6% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 604,669 shares of the technology company’s stock valued at $42,538,000 after buying an additional 62,846 shares during the last quarter.
-88.15% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the stock.
+BlackRock Inc. grew its holdings in Jabil by 1.1% in the 4th quarter.
+BlackRock Inc. now owns 12,313,344 shares of the technology company’s stock valued at $866,242,000 after buying an additional 138,430 shares in the last quarter.
+Vident Investment Advisory LLC lifted its position in shares of Jabil by 10.8% during the 4th quarter.
+Vident Investment Advisory LLC now owns 41,731 shares of the technology company’s stock worth $2,935,000 after buying an additional 4,058 shares during the last quarter.
+Forum Financial Management LP acquired a new stake in Jabil in the fourth quarter valued at about $228,000.
+Allianz Asset Management GmbH grew its position in Jabil by 20.6% in the fourth quarter.
+Allianz Asset Management GmbH now owns 670,352 shares of the technology company’s stock valued at $47,160,000 after acquiring an additional 114,277 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC boosted its holdings in shares of Jabil by 11.6% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 604,669 shares of the technology company’s stock valued at $42,538,000 after acquiring an additional 62,846 shares in the last quarter.
+Institutional investors and hedge funds own 88.15% of the company’s stock.

 About Jabil (Get Rating)